morristech/SQLiteMigrationManager/README.md

 At runtime, the ResourceDataSource looks in bundled Java resources for a schema file matching the `schemaPath` and any resources whose path is prefixed with `migrationsPath`.

-The DataSource interface can be implemented by other classes to supply Schema and Migration objects from other sources (e.g. http).
+The DataSource interface can be implemented by other classes to supply Schema and Migration objects from other sources (e.g. compiled classes or http).

 ### Creating the Migrations Table